retowuest/autoMrP/README.md

 autoMrP improves the prediction performance of multilevel regression with post-stratification (MrP) by combining a number of machine learning methods through ensemble bayesian model averaging (EBMA).

 ## Installation
-Step 1) autoMrP depends on EBMAforecast which is currently only available on the cran archieve.
+Step 1) autoMrP depends on EBMAforecast which is currently only available on the cran archive.
 To install EBMAforecast run the following code.

 ```R
 packageurl <- "https://cran.r-project.org/src/contrib/Archive/EBMAforecast/EBMAforecast_0.52.tar.gz"